Ewen Sinclair-MacLagan: Later life

 Sinclair-MacLagan returned to duty with the British Army and served as commander of the 51st (Highland) Division, a Territorial Army formation, before retiring from the army in 1925.
 He retained a connection to the Australian Army through his honorary colonelcy of the 34th Battalion.
-He succeeded General Sir Bruce Hamilton as colonel of the Border Regiment from August 1923 to 1936.
+He succeeded General Sir Bruce Hamilton in the ceremonial role of colonel of the Border Regiment in August 1923.
+He would hold this important post until 1936.

 He died at the age of 79 in Dundee, Scotland on 24 November 1948.
 He was survived by his daughter, the only child of his marriage to Edith Kathleen French, the daughter of George Arthur French.
 His wife had died in 1928.